 Increased 200% in 20183

-Negative rates and weak data paint a challenging backdrop, but there is room to be positive within Fixed Income, an asset class that can tolerate mundane economic conditions.
+Negative interest rates and bond yields, along with weak economic data, paint a challenging backdrop, but there is room to be positive within Fixed Income, an asset class that can tolerate mundane economic conditions.

 Set Realistic Expectations

 Central bank policy will determine if a global recession is avoided in 2020 – and we believe it will.
-This will be coupled by an extension of the credit cycle supporting corporate bonds, but with the mathematics of already-low yields, investors should prepare for modest returns from Fixed Income generally.
+This will be coupled by an extension of the credit cycle, where access to credit remains relatively easy, supporting corporate bonds, but with the mathematics of already-low yield*, investors should prepare for modest returns from Fixed Income generally.

 We are cautious on valuations.
-These are generally high and, with government bond rates so low, there are meagre foundations for meaningful returns.
+These are generally high and, with government bond yields* so low, there are meagre foundations for meaningful returns.
 Certain sectors and areas of the market will be susceptible to shocks, particularly in a US presidential year; other areas will find support.
-We expect an increase in the dispersion of returns and, as disruption continues, active positioning will be key
+We expect an increase in the dispersion of returns and, as disruption continues, active positioning among investments will be key.

 Negative-Yielding Government Debt